-Eating papaya fulfills both of those loves—with the tasty sweetness of the flesh and the peppery crunch of the seeds while reducing the risk of health problems and extending their longevity.
+Eating papaya fulfills parrots’ preferences—with the sweetness of the flesh and the peppery crunch of the seeds while reducing the risk of developing common health ailments.

-Feeding a parrot a well-rounded diet of food with a high nutrition content, such as papaya, will help prevent cardiovascular disease (CVD) and atherosclerosis (fatty deposits in the arteries).
+Feeding a parrot a nutritious diet and ensuring it exercises reduces the risk of cardiovascular disease and atherosclerosis (fatty deposits in the arteries).

 Which Parts of Papaya Can Parrots Eat?